fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 - Added table to reflect Object Class assignment to IANA Considerations

 - Use SVG for packet figures

+- Add example of an encoded, truncated node name

 # Acknowledgments
 {:numbered="false"}